Orphaned Land: Unsung Prophets & Dead Messiahs (2017–present)

 On 26 January 2018, Orphaned Land released their sixth album, entitled Unsung Prophets & Dead Messiahs, and is the band's fourth concept album.
 Once again utilizing the concepts of light and darkness to convey their message, the album is based around Plato's Allegory of the cave to explain how humanity embraces the darkness and are afraid to break their chains and embrace the light.
 Farhi considers it to be their "protest album".
 For Unsung Prophets & Dead Messiahs, Orphaned Land wanted to combine the accessible, "upfront" sound of All Is One with the conceptual and progressive sound of Mabool and ORwarriOR, believing that would lead to the creation of "the best Orphaned Land album".

 In September 2018, Orphaned Land won the Video Of The Year award at the Progressive Music Awards 2018 in London, for their video, Like Orpheus.
 The music video is based on a true story about a Muslim girl who used to attend metal shows in Israel.
 A photo taken of her in a hijab with the lead singer of Behemoth in his corpse paint went viral, after which her parents forbade her from associating with the "metal world".
 The music video depicts a Haredi Jewish man and a Muslim woman attending a Kreator concert at night, while hiding their association with the metal community from their families.

 In June 2021, Orphaned Land celebrated their 30th anniversary by playing a concert at the prestigious Heichal HaTarbut, the largest concert hall in Israel.
 Backed by the 45-piece Israel Chamber Opera Orchestra and Noa Gruman's Hellscore Choir, they are the first Israeli metal band to ever play a concert there.
 The show was attended by 2,400 people despite restrictions from the COVID-19 pandemic.
 The show was livestreamed, and thus the band had footage of the whole concert.
 On 1 December 2023, the show was released as a music and video album, named A Heaven You May Create.
 On 10 December 2021, the band released a box set containing all six of their solo studio albums, and the bonus songs from them, entitled 30 Years of Oriental Metal – Anniversary Album Collection, in tribute to their 30th anniversary.

+Artistry

+Orphaned Land's lyrics promote a message of peace and unity, particularly between the three main Abrahamic religions (Judaism, Christianity, and Islam).
+The name "Orphaned Land" comes from the lyrics of a Yehuda Poliker song and reflects "a paradox" to the term "Holy Land".
+Four of their six albums are concept albums relating to the concept of light and darkness.
+Despite Orphaned Land's songs drawing on biblical themes, the band have said that they are not religious, with the majority of the band members identifying as atheist or agnostic, and ambivalent towards organized religion, blaming it as the cause of bloodshed and hatred.
+Orphaned Land's frontman Kobi Farhi claims that metal is a kind of "religion".